-In summary, the applicant has conceptually provided density increments based on Criterions (1) and (3), as noted above.
-The Planning Board approved both requested density increments, which results in a potential total of 220 additional dwelling units.
-When added to the base density of 736 units, the resulting 956 dwelling units would exceed the maximum 954 dwelling units allowed.
-Therefore, the subject application approves a maximum of 954 dwelling units, or 218 dwelling units above the base density.
+In summary, the applicant has conceptually proposed density increments based on Criterions (1) and (3), as noted above.
+Staff recommend approval of both requested density increments, which results in a total of 220 additional dwelling units.
+Added to the base density of 736 units, 955 dwelling units may be granted.
+The subject application requests a maximum of 954 dwelling units, or 218 dwelling units above the base density.